n0rdy/n0rdy-blog/content/posts/20250121/okta-bcrypt-lessons-for-better-apis.md

 #### Be predictable

-If we take step back from the Bcrypt case, imagine other examples, if such pattern becomes common in the industry:
+If we take a step back from the Bcrypt case, imagine other examples, if such a pattern becomes common in the industry:

-- We create a new user account in HBO to watch a new season of Rick and Morty, and there is a warning that the max size of the password should not exceed 18 chars.
+- We created a new user account on HBO to watch a new season of Rick and Morty, and there is a warning that the max size of the password should not exceed 18 chars.
 However, the password generator of your password manager tool uses 25 chars as a default length of the produced password.
 So, the password manager inserts that password while creating an account, but the server cuts the last 7 chars, hashes the rest, and saves the hash to the DB.
 How easy would it be for us to be able to log in to HBO next time and watch a new episode?
 - The tech lead of the new project configured a linter tool, and set the max line length as 100 chars.
 While performing a check, linter removes the chars above the defined limit, and informs that the check has passed.
 How useful would it be?

 A good API design should remember that when it comes to tech, nobody likes surprises.